ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.4.7, April 28, 2016
+- Display the current time, the CSV file's name, and the used options at the top of the result
+- Assign the return (enter) key to each widget's event
+- * Resolve an issue where folders are not deleted when the result CSV file is already open

+### v1.4.4, April 28, 2016
+- Add some information users need to know when they use this program for the first time
+- Disable the keyboard shortcuts when the cursor is in the entry fields
+- Change the label of the second button from CSV to Terms
+- * Resolve an issue where multiple filetypes arguments prevent selecting files on Mac

 ### v1.4.0, April 23, 2016
 - Change the application name to 'Check Forbidden'